Joshfairhead/Obsidian/Omnicient/Monad Saplings/Logic.md

 A particular affirmitive proposition can be simply converted.
 Such is the case with universal negative propositions.

-Universal affirmitive propositions are harder to convert however
+Universal affirmitive propositions are harder to convert however:
 - "All jellyfish are animals" - True
 - "All animals are jellyfish" - False

 The proposition of the negative should be:
 - "All jellyfish are some animals" - True
-- "Some animals are all jellyfish" - Limited
+- "Some animals are all jellyfish" - **Limited conversion**

 A universal **affirmitive propostion** when so converted becomes a **particular affirmitive** one.